Best Food Processor Review – Top 5 Smoothest List for May. 2019

 There are two bowls included with this food processor, a 6-cup pitcher and a smaller 2-cup prep bowl.
-And since the “guts” of the QB900 are on the top of the unit, it’s simple to attach either bowl to the actual processor.
+And since the “guts” of the Ninja blender are on the top of the unit, it’s simple to attach either bowl to the actual processor.
 The 400-watt motor is just fine for chopping small amounts of fruits or veggies and makes a terrific smoothie after the ingredients are ready.
 It’s possible to slice or grate foods with the Master Prep as well, although you shouldn’t expect master chef results on tougher assignments.

 If you need a full-featured food processor, this isn’t the way to go.
-If you want to replace the smoothie maker, the blender and the small electric chopper or mini-prep machine in your kitchen with one lightweight appliance that is very reasonably priced then the Ninja QB900 will do the trick.
+If you want to replace the smoothie maker, the blender and the small electric chopper or mini-prep machine in your kitchen with one lightweight appliance that is very reasonably priced then the Ninja blender QB900 will do the trick.

 The key specifications of the Ninja Master Prep QB900:

 Changed your mind and are more interested in Blenders now, no problems just read Groom+Styles Top 5 Best Blender Review.
-Or alternatively you can change your focus to the top 5 best juicers on the market.
+Or alternatively, you can change your focus to the top 5 best juicers on the market.
 To perhaps gets some more ideas about the benefits of having a food processor and cooking at home more, see our article on eating at home vs. eating out.